And I'm going to be telling him, you got to end this war.

 Okay.

-It yes, you're right.
+Yes, you're right.

-So how so how would you define success?
+So how would you define success?

 Because the president even said, and he had a meeting today with Western Europe leaders, NATO leaders, and Ukraine.

-How would you because I know how this deal is going to go down?
+How would you, because I know how this deal is going to go down.

 Ukraine is going to have to cede land, especially like the Donbass region.